 This website is our developers diary.
-Here you will find the projects we have completed and those we are planning to do, including the resources that we've used to achieve what we did.
+Here you will find the projects we have completed and some we are planning to do, including the resources that we've used to achieve what we did.
 You'll also see pictures and images of the history we explored as we got there.
 Anyone who would like to participate is welcome to do so.
-Typically, creating an entire expanded system inside a single FPGA is way beyond the work of a single person (well.. maybe a select few).

 We hope you find these projects, the history of their designs and the company and people that made it all possible as interesting as we have.